Tag Archives: mindfulness

 The exhibition was opened on September 25th by Arc’s Artistic Director, Jacqui Wood and Stockport’s Lord Mayor, Adrian Nottingham.
 And runs until the 14th November.
 So, you still have a couple of weeks to get down and see it if you’re in our neck of the galaxy.

-Whilst I have selfishly only included my own work in this post what really came across strongly about the work on show, was how bright and colourful it was.
+Whilst I have selfishly only included my own work in this post what really came across strongly about the work on show, was how bright, colourful and optimistic it was.
 Which was slightly surprising given the theme of the exhibition.

 Each piece is 12″ x 12″ and done on the inside of a pizza box lid.
 (I ran out of canvas during lockdown.)
+Fortunately, I had elasticated pants for my expanding waistline.
 The frames are 16″ x 16″.
 They are done mainly in acrylic with some elements of soft pastel and collage.

 The significance of the dates on this last one is they are the date my mother was born and the day that she died earlier this year.
 I think about her every day.
 The flower petals in the paint are from the arrangement on her coffin.

 Anyway, these nine portraits represent some of the art I produced every day during lockdown.

 It’s been a while.

 Just thought I’d share a few haiku with the class.